 Field Description Values Date Date and time that the access took place.
 Date User User account that accessed the console.
-Character string Activity Action performed by the user account.
-Log in Log out IP address IP address from which the console was accessed.
+Character string Activity Action performed by the user account. • Log in Activity Action performed by the user account.
+Log out IP address IP address from which the console was accessed.
 Character string